 GAO will issue its final decision no later than 100 days from the date the protest was filed.

-For help with the GAO bid protest procedures, filing on intervening into a bid protest, please call Watson & Associates, LLC at 1-866-601-5518 for a Free Initial Consultation.
+For help with the GAO bid protest procedures, filing on intervening into a bid protest, please call the Washington DC protest law firm at Watson & Associates, LLC at 1-866-601-5518 for a Free Initial Consultation.